-This is nothing really new or revolutionary, a Arm based computer with Amiga emulation has already happened, the Armiga was a small all in one device the size of a floppy disk drive that ran a Amiga emulator on a Arm board and allowed original Amiga floppy disk to run off it. ( more here https://amigang.com/hardware-emulated-amigas/ ).
+This is nothing really new or revolutionary, an Arm based computer with Amiga emulation has already happened, the Armiga was a small all in one device the size of a floppy disk drive that ran an Amiga emulator on a Arm board and allowed the original Amiga floppy disk to run off it. ( more here https://amigang.com/hardware-emulated-amigas/ ).

-An important part of the Amiga that has been overlooked is Amigas serious side, the Amiga was much more than just a gaming system it was a full home computer.
-It's the first mini computer / console that could of offered a much more complete and modern Operating System than other computers/consoles that have been made into Minis before (like the C64).
+An important part of the Amiga that has been overlooked is Amigas serious side, the Amiga was much more than just a gaming system, it was a full home computer.
+It's the first mini computer / console that could have offered a much more complete and modern Operating System than other computers/consoles that have been made into Minis before (like the C64).

-Amiga can do a lot of serious stuff, it can access the internet, access email, write documents, photo editing, produce music, 3d modeling, cgi tv effects, programming etc, it's a shame that the system admit the serious side of Amiga platform, hacks / updates will have to appear to turn this into a complete computer it should of been.
+Amiga can do a lot of serious stuff, it can access the internet, access email, write documents, photo editing, produce music, 3d modelling, CGI TV effects, programming etc, it's a shame that the system admit the serious side of Amiga platform, hacks / updates will have to appear to turn this into a complete computer it should have been.

 The product has a partnership with Cloanto, so includes all the required Kickstart chips and software necessary to run classic games and software library of the Amiga 68k platform.

 Talking of the OS, the system is powered by Linux and Amiberry 3.3.
 You are taken into a front end (similar to Hyperspin / RetroPie systems offers) to easily select your game.
 Below are pictures of the OS.

 The OS looks to be a simple GUI with the ability to save state of the current game, also it looks like you'll be able to rank games.
 As well as have a number of scaling and display options.
 There are a few more obvious settings you can change, like customise controls, what port the joystick and mouse will be in, the mouse speed etc.